KarolDuracz/scratchpad/Webapp/Simple http server python3/ajax http python server and sqlite3/README.md

 <br />
 1. How to run<br />
 <b>cmd.exe > python server2.py</b><br /> - but this .db file from this repo is not needed, because python script create own .db file if not exists.
 2. Like on this picutre.
-Open 2 page in web browser.
+Open 2 pages in web browser.
 Open http://localhost:8080.
 To open logs http://localhost:8080/logs<br />
 3. Click on the button "send signal" <br />

 This might be use to save those task (collect data)  for example from this app --> https://github.com/KarolDuracz/scratchpad/tree/main/Webapp/Simple%20http%20server%20python3/pomodoro-app <br />